cyberark/conjur/design/proposals/spike-cli-dockerless.md

 Our Ruby and Go CLI commands are current inconsistent in their construction.
 It is not consistent if the noun or the verb comes first.
 For example, we currently have `conjur variable` (noun) and `conjur show`  (verb)

+*Nested subcommands*

+Nested subcommands lead to a confusing UX.
+In Conjur, our CLI commands can reach to 2 nested subcommands which makes them hard to understand and hard to remember.
+For example `conjur variable value <var_id>`

 *Unintuitive command construction*

 When running `conjur variable value <variable_id>`, a secret value will be returned but when looking at just the command, it is unclear what the purpose of the command is.
 For a more straightforward approach, the command for displaying a secret value could be `conjur get <variable_id>` or `conjur show <variable_id>`.